Stately classic homes close to one another with fall colors on mature trees in yards.

 What If The Home Gets A Low Appraisal?

-• Pay the difference of the appraisal gap
+• Cover the appraisal gap

 • Negotiate a new price with the seller

-Why Lenders Require Appraisals
+Why Do Lenders Require Appraisals?

 Real Estate Inspections: What You Should Know